Best Alexa devices Android Central 2021

 Apple has CarPlay, and Google has Android Auto, but Amazon hasn't really had a successful strategy to get Alexa into your car yet.
 Yes, it has Alexa Auto partnerships with some car manufacturers like Audi and Ford, but that hasn't seen as much adoption compared to its competition.
 So how can you get Alexa in your car?
 Unfortunately, Amazon's answer was slow in coming.
 It resulted in the Echo Auto, which received a lukewarm reception when it finally rolled out a year after being announced.
 Thankfully, other third parties like Garmin, Anker/Roav, and iOttie have stepped in to fill the gap.

 The iOttie Aivo Connect came out in late 2020 and is an ingenious accessory for your smartphone.
 It is a phone mount that securely sticks to your dash or windshield with a sticky pad, and it has a unique Auto Sense Mounting system that uses an IR sensor to open and close around your device.
 If your phone is capable of wireless charging, the Aivo Connect can power it with 10W Qi wireless charging.
 Best of all, once you install the iOttie app and connect it to your Amazon account, you can ask Alexa for directions, set reminders, or play music and games while driving — all hands-free.
-It may not be quite as robust as Android Auto, but it's simpler to use in some respects.
+It may not be quite as robust as Android Auto, but it's more straightforward to use in some respects.

 - Secure mounting solution for your smartphone